 All boat fish boxes, totes, and fish bags are subject to inspection.

-Free shaved ice, up to 800 pounds per team available starting at 12 noon on the Friday before game day.
+Free shaved ice, up to 800 pounds per team available starting at 10 on the Friday before game day.
 Left over ice is free to participating teams.

 Captains Bucket (qty 1) various items include vendor gifts, snacks, bottled water, sponsor brochures, etc.